How to Use Incidents

 On the main Incidents page, you'll see a high-level overview.
 Click on the new incident to open the incident detail page.

-Review the Incident: Quickly look at the monitor(s) that failed and the impacted data asset(s).
-If Sifflet has automatically grouped multiple failures, you'll see them listed.
-You can also read the AI-generated description for a quick summary.
+- Review the Incident: Quickly look at the monitor(s) that failed and the impacted data asset(s).
+If Sifflet has automatically grouped multiple failures, you'll see them listed under the Monitors tab.
+You can also read the AI-generated description on the Overview tab for a quick summary.

 Step 2: Investigate the Root Cause and Impact

-Now, it's time to dig in and understand what went wrong and what the impact is.
+Now it's time to dig in and understand what went wrong.

-- Find the Root Cause with Lineage: Navigate to the Lineage tab.
-This is your most powerful tool for troubleshooting.
-The lineage view provides an end-to-end map of your data pipelines.
-Look upstream from the affected asset(s) to identify potential root causes—perhaps a transformation job failed, or an upstream table has its own quality issues.
+Navigate to the Lineage tab.
+This interactive graph shows the end-to-end map of your data pipelines, with assets that have failing monitors highlighted.
+Look upstream from the affected asset(s) to identify potential root causes — for example, a transformation job that failed or an upstream table with its own quality issues.

 Step 3: Collaborate and Communicate